Chorizo Amatriciana

 Sometimes, it's the little twists in life you want the most.

-Done in 1 hour
+1 hour cook

 Serves 2